maximum4645/ESP32_Sensor_to_RaspPi/README.md

   - Transmits the encrypted data to the Flask server over HTTP.
 - Thread 2: print_local_time
   - Updates and prints the current local time every second.
-  - Sends the local time to the server to keep track of when data is collected.
 - Thread 3: update_with_NTP
   - Synchronizes the ESP32's time with an NTP server every minute.
   - Ensures that timestamps in the collected data are accurate and consistent.
-  - Sends the updated time to the Flask server for additional processing.

 ## Raspberry Pi side
 - Handles Diffie-Hellman key exchange